Ignite-Laboratories/Enigmaneering/enigma2/E2S1 - Index Diminishment.md

                        | 1 0 1 - 0 ...
 0 |
      The Terminus Interval ⬏        ⬑ The Terminal Region

-This brings me to an important, _albeit brief,_ note - binary _values_ are read right to left, but we still colloquially read _logical_ binary data from left to right.
+This brings me to an important note: binary _values_ are read right↤to↤left, but we still colloquially read _logical_ binary data from left↦to↦right.
 The leftmost bit, or the "most significant bit," is considered index position `0` - whereas the rightmost bit, or the "least significant bit," is considered index position `𝑛-1`.
-From a _value_ perspective, on the other hand, the value wouldn't exist _without_ a terminus.
-That's why data pinned to the _left side_ of the phrase is considered the _"terminal data,"_ but data pinned to the _right side_ is considered the _"initial data."_  In `tiny` both can quickly be synthesized -
+From a _value_ perspective, on the other hand, the value wouldn't exist _without_ a terminus because _the phrase would be empty!_  That's why data pinned to the _left side_ of the phrase is considered the _"terminal data,"_ but data pinned to the _right side_ is considered the _"initial data."_  In `tiny` both can quickly be synthesized -

         tiny.Synthesize.Point.Terminal(𝑝, 𝑛) // Synthesizes terminal point 𝑝 followed by zeros up to the provided width tiny.Synthesize.Point.Initial(𝑝, 𝑛) // Synthesizes initial point 𝑝 preceeded by zeros up to the provided width